Pintado petrel

-The Cape petrel (Daption capense), also called the Cape pigeon, pintado petrel, or Cape fulmar, is a common seabird of the Southern Ocean from the family Procellariidae.
-It is the only member of the genus Daption, and is allied to the fulmarine petrels, and the giant petrels.
-They are extremely common seabirds with an estimated population of around 2 million.
+The pintado petrel (Daption capense), also called the Cape petrel, or Cape fulmar, is a common seabird of the Southern Ocean from the family Procellariidae.
+It is the only member of the genus Daption, and is allied to the fulmarine petrels and the giant petrels.
+It is an abundant seabird, with an estimated population of around 2 million.

 Taxonomy

-The Cape petrel was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Procellaria capensis.
+The pintado petrel was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Procellaria capensis.
 Linnaeus cited the "white and black spotted peteril" that had been described and illustrated in 1747 by the English naturalist George Edwards in the second volume of his A Natural History of Uncommon Birds.
-The Cape petrel is now the only species placed in the genus Daption that was introduced in 1826 by English naturalist James Francis Stephens.
-The genus name Daption is an anagram of the Portuguese name "Pintado" which was given to the species by navigators because of its piebald plumage.
-Pintado is from Latin pinctus meaning "painted".
+The pintado petrel is now the only species placed in the genus Daption, introduced in 1826 by English naturalist James Francis Stephens.
+The genus name Daption is an anagram of the Portuguese name "Pintado" which was given to the species by navigators because of its pied plumage.
+Pintado is Portuguese and Spanish for "painted".
 The specific epithet capense signifies the Cape of Good Hope, the locality where the type specimen was collected.
 The word petrel is derived from Saint Peter and the story of his walking on water.
 This is in reference to the petrel's habit of appearing to run on the water to take off.
+Historically, it was also sometimes known as "Cape pigeon", due to early sailors thinking it resembled a pigeon.

 All Procellariiformes share certain identifying features.
 First, they have nasal passages that attach to the upper bill called naricorns.
 The bills of Procellariiformes are also unique in that they are split into between seven and nine horny plates.
 They produce a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus.
 This can be sprayed out of their mouths as a defence against predators and as an energy rich food source for chicks and for the adults during their long flights.
 Finally, they also have a salt gland that is situated above the nasal passage and helps desalinate their bodies, due to the high amount of ocean water that they imbibe.
 It excretes a high saline solution from their nose.